svn2github/oobash/0.39.3/docs/ReadMe.txt

 __HELP__="false"
 in the oobash<version>.source file.
 You can see an stacktrace example script in the docs/examples directory.
-Process information in the stacktrace is only available, if you use the Linux OS.
+Process/PID information in the stacktrace is only available, if you use the Linux OS.

 L) "Exceptions"
 ################